 - State Educational Technology Directors Association (SETDA): The recently launched eLearning Coalition provides a professional learning network (https://www.edweb.net/eLearning) as well as a comprehensive guide to online learning, with sections covering standards, educator supports, tools, and sample lesson plans.

 A number of national and state programs exist to get students online.
 These initiatives include the federal Emergency Broadband Benefit and Emergency Connectivity Fund as well as Governor Lamont's Everybody Learns program to ensure that all K - 12 Connecticut students have access to a computer, broadband Internet connection, and other supports for remote learning.
-Visit this page for details on how to connect students free of charge:
+Visit this page for details on how to connect students: